Capia/giia/README.md

 `nbstripout` and git filters. `nbstripout` was already installed with the requirements files and the git filter is already installed via `.gitattributes`

-### Repo Structure
-The `./src/research` directory contains the notebooks used to test new parameters and algorithms.
-The `./src/train` directory contains notebooks and python scripts to train models in AWS.

 ## Input Parameters to Output price distribution

 - ~~Stock price~~